cph-cachet/carp.sensing-flutter/packages/carp_movisens_package/README.md

       movisens);
 ````

+This protocol collects physical activity data (steps, inclination, etc.) from a Movisens device with the name `MOVISENS Sensor 04421`.
+The default Movisens names of devices are `MOVISENS Sensor <serial>`, where `serial` is the 5-digit serial number written on the back of the device.
-This protocol will start collecting the physical activity data (steps, inclination, etc.) from a Movisens device (once this protocol is deployed on a phone and connected to a Movisens device using Bluetooth).
+Once this protocol is deployed on a phone and connected to a Movisens device using Bluetooth, it will start to collect the physical activity data from the device.
-Again, please see the [CARP Mobile Sensing App](https://github.com/cph-cachet/carp.sensing-flutter/tree/master/apps/carp_mobile_sensing_app) for an example of how to build a mobile sensing app that can handle protocols and connect to devices.
+Please see the [CARP Mobile Sensing App](https://github.com/cph-cachet/carp.sensing-flutter/tree/master/apps/carp_mobile_sensing_app) for an example of how to build a mobile sensing app that can handle protocols and connect to devices.